 Resume Optimizer Pro addresses every limitation of Indeed's builder.
 Created by former ATS software engineers, it focuses on what actually drives interview callbacks: ATS-optimized content tailored to specific job descriptions.

-Feature Indeed Resume Builder Resume Optimizer Pro
+Feature Indeed Resume Builder Jobscan Resume Optimizer Pro

-API for Recruiters❌ No✅ Yes
+API for recruiters❌ No❌ No✅ Yes

-Matching EngineN/ABuilt on Sovren/Textkernel standards
+Matching engineN/AKeyword matchingBuilt on Sovren/Textkernel standards

-1. Free vs Effective: The Real Cost of an Unoptimized Resume
+Free vs Effective: The Real Cost of an Unoptimized Resume

 Indeed's biggest selling point is that it's free.
 And for job seekers on a tight budget, that matters.
-But the real cost of a resume tool isn't the subscription price — it's the opportunity cost of submitting an unoptimized resume to hundreds of jobs and hearing nothing back.
+But the real cost of a resume tool isn't the subscription price.
+It's the opportunity cost of submitting an unoptimized resume to hundreds of jobs and hearing nothing back.

 A resume that isn't tailored to a specific job description will consistently score lower in ATS screening.
 That means fewer interviews, a longer job search, and potentially settling for a lower-paying role.
 The ROI of investing in a proper optimization tool often pays for itself with a single successful application.